DouglasEresu/DouglasEresu/README.md

 ## 🚀 About Me
-I'm a MERN stack developer working with mainly Javascript.
+I'm a full stack developer working mainly with Javascript and specialty in MERN stack

 ## 🛠 Skills